A formalism for giant Goos-H\"anchen shift in metasurface sensors with phase singularity: Conclusion

 \section{Conclusion}

-With the temporal coupling mode theory, a formalism for the Goos-Hänchen effect of resonators working at the critical coupling regime is provided and has been verified numerically on canonical examples, namely SPR and BSW based transducers.
-This formalism allows to reveal that there no limit in the Goos-Hänchen shift and it will be possible to get very giant Goos-Hänchen shift by approaching the critical coupling and its phase singularity.
-By the same formalism, the sensitivity of Goos-Hänchen sensors is described analytically and leads to ultimate sensitivity at the critical coupling (equations (\ref{eq:DH_parTMC}) and (\ref{eq:Sensibilite_parTMC})).
-It lift the lid about the possibility of Goos-Hânchen effect for ultimate sensitivity when metasurface are considered instead of the usual surface plasmon resonance.
+With the temporal coupled mode theory, a formalism for the Goos-Hänchen effect of resonators working at the critical coupling regime is provided and has been verified numerically on canonical examples, namely SPR and BSW based transducers.
+This formalism allows to reveal that there is no limit in the Goos-Hänchen shift and it will be possible to design beyond giant Goos-Hänchen shift by approaching the critical coupling and its phase singularity.
+By using the same formalism, the sensitivity of Goos-Hänchen sensors is described analytically and leads to ultimate sensitivity at the critical coupling (equations (\ref{eq:DH_parTMC}) and (\ref{eq:Sensibilite_parTMC})).
+It lifts the lid about the possibility of Goos-Hânchen effect for ultimate sensitivity when metasurface are considered instead of the usual surface plasmon resonance.
 In this work, it is also pointed out the basic role of the real beam size on the Goos-Hänchen shift.
-This is the main constrain and limitation of Goos-Hänchen sensing application.
-For this we propose a trade-off to achieve realistic high sensitivity.
-By determining all the physical parameters involved in the Goos-Hänchen effect, this works is a road map to the design of metasurfaces or photonic transducers the most suited or the most sensitive reaching ultimate limit of sensing measure in the photonic sensor domain.
-This works proves theoretically that when the limit of detection is governed by the quantum limit, the critical coupling plays no role (equation (\ref{eq:LOD_TMC_long})) but in case of more usual realistic experimental cases it plays as an amplifier (equation (\ref{eq:LOD_badlimit})).
+This is the main constraint and limitation of Goos-Hänchen sensing applications.
+To mitigate this, we propose a trade-off to achieve high sensitivity with realistic beams by introducing a figure of merit $FOM_{GH}$.
+Actually, by determining all the physical parameters involved in the Goos-Hänchen effect and in the figure of merit, this works provides a roadmap to design optimal metasurfaces as the most sensitive sensor reaching ultimate detection limit.
+This optimal sensor should be a quasi-BIC metasurface with ultra flat-band working at the critical coupling.
+This works also proves theoretically that when the limit of detection is governed by the quantum limit, the critical coupling plays no role (equation (\ref{eq:LOD_TMC_long})).
+However in case of more realistic experimental cases the critical coupling approach plays as an amplifier (equation (\ref{eq:LOD_badlimit})) for sensitivity hence an attenuator for the limit of detection.
 Limit of detection as low as $10^{-13}$ RIU can be reached.
-Such low limit opens the way in new sensing application, in gas sensing, quantum sensing and metrology.
+Such low limit opens the way for new sensing applications, in biodetection, gas sensing, quantum sensing and metrology.